APHA-AMR-VIR/APHASeqFinder/README.md

 # APHA SeqFinder
-This is a tool that determines the presence of genes in bacteria from illumina sequencing data.
+This is a tool that determines the presence of AMR genes in bacteria from illumina sequencing data.
-It runs first SeqFinder, then spades to create the assemblies (this step is optional, see below argument fastas_folder), then abricate and finally it combines both results.
+It runs first SeqFinder and then abricate and finally it combines both results.

 The output files for each samples are in results_path/sample_name (see below how to set results_path) Also in results_path, all the output files combining all the sample will be dropped.

 Requirements: Forward and reverse reads.
-For example sample_R1_001.fastq.gz and sample_R2_001.fastq.gz
+For example sample_R1_001.fastq.gz and sample_R2_001.fastq.gz and assembliy fasta files.
+The fasta files' names have to match with the fastq R1 file up to the first "_" which is taken as the sample_name.
+Also hte tasta files extension must be ".fasta" or ".fa"
 Dependencies:

 	- abricate (https://github.com/tseemann/abricate)